HL7/davinci-ecdx/input/pagecontent/background.md

 - A human practitioner is involved in approving/filtering the information provided.
   - A pre-existing agreement could be in place that allows data to be shared *without* human intervention.

-\* For most payer use-cases, payers can not use the data if they cannot identify who is responsible for the clinical event (for example observation, diagnosis, order, etc).
-Therefore, the payer's health records need to identify the provider who is making the assertion.
-This information is typically supplied by provider systems.
-An *Electronic Health Information Exchange* (HIE) that can validate the authorship of the information would also be an acceptable data source.
-However, not all HIEs do this (and not for all records) and they would *not* be acceptable data sources.
-{:.bg-warning}

 ##### Steps
 1. The data consumer initiates a request for information.
 1. The data source retrieves the requested data.